This Is Reflexion

 Reflexion has a number of different meanings for us, including the following:

-- A reflex is an automatic response to any form of stimulation.
+- A reflex is an automatic response to stimulation.
 We desire to develop spiritual reflexes so that we automatically respond to life’s events and God’s works with prayer and worship.
 Rejoice always; pray without ceasing; in everything give thanks; for this is God’s will for you in Christ Jesus (1 Thes.
 5:16-18).

 - Reflection is a way of thinking about something that involves focused attention, awareness, and careful consideration.
 We want to bring this kind of meditative thought to the Scriptures, our walk with God, our inner life, and to God’s nearness in the present moment.
 Let my meditation be pleasing to Him; As for me, I shall be glad in the LORD (Ps.
 104:34).